Tap water rights

 It's up to the owners of individual establishments to decide, but generally restaurants, bars and cafes operate a "no outside food or beverage" policy, regardless of whether you're buying alcohol.
 Having said that, it's unlikely staff would tell you off for taking a quick swig of water from your own bottle if bottled water isn't available to buy.

 Try this cool website dedicated to tap water - Refill - which has a handy app that allows you to find places that provide free tap water.
 "Refilling stations" can be found in places such as pubs and cafes.

 This depends on the country you're travelling to.
 Many serious illnesses are caused by contaminated water, so it's essential you check the purity of the water in your destination before drinking it.
 Travel guides should have a section on this.

 Generally, European countries will have similar water purity to the UK - however, the culture is often completely different.
 In Germany, for example, restaurants can charge whatever they like for tap water.
-The German paper Focus even published a "do's and don'ts" warning tourists never to ask for tap water, as it feels that's akin to asking for free food in a restaurant!
+The German paper Focus even published a "dos and don'ts" warning tourists never to ask for tap water, as it feels that's akin to asking for free food in a restaurant!

-For general advice on how to stay happy and healthy abroad, check out our 50+ Overseas Travel Tips or the NHS Choices website.
+For general advice on how to stay happy and healthy abroad, check out our 60+ Overseas Travel Tips or the NHS Choices website.
 For more in-depth information on the various health risks in each country, including an important warning about fake bottled water (always check seals are intact), see the National Travel Health Network & Centre (NATHNAC).

 Tap water meets health regulations.
-Bottled water's often cited as being purer, however, the principal inspector from the Drinking Water Inspectorate told us:
+Bottled water's often cited as being purer.
+However, the principal inspector from the Drinking Water Inspectorate told us: